alecc3/big-data/README.md

 ## About

-Queries have been debounced through the frontend (1000ms delay) in case of rate limiting and preventing unnecessary API calls.
+Queries have been debounced through the frontend (1000ms delay) in case of rate limiting (when using 3rd party APIs) and preventing unnecessary API calls.
+Although this does not technically follow the project specification of 'Update search results with each character entered by the user' I believe this is a best practice.

 The frontend is written in React, and the backend is written in Python & Flask.